rajea-bilal/rajea-bilal/README.md

 ### Hi there 👋

-- Currently attending a full stack development bootcamp wthat concludes in July '22.
+- Currently attending a full stack development bootcamp that concludes in July '22.
 - Learning HTML, CSS, JavaScript, MongoDB, PHP, SQL.
 - Documenting my learning journey on Twitter and Linkedin.
-- Some of the projects we are creating - webpages using HTML & CSS at the moment.
+- Some of the projects we are creating currently; webpages using HTML & CSS with a teeny tiny bit of JavaScript.
 - You can reach me at rajea.bilal@gmail.com

 Fun Fact: I wear a face veil :)